The ESA Registration Of America

 Where ESA’s provide emotional support for certain mental health issues such as PTSD or depression, service animals provide aid and assistance to people with physical disabilities.
 Because ESA’s are very different than service animals, the rules for allowing ESA’s on flights are a lot stricter.

-When it comes to taking your ESA onto your flight, each airline has its rules.
-In most cases, as long as the proper paperwork is filled out, you’re good to go.
+When it comes to taking your ESA onto your flight, each airline sets its own policy.
+Whether you and your ESA are accommodated — and whether paperwork is required — is up to that airline, not a federal right.
 Also, while many airlines draw the line at allowing any other animal other than cats and dogs on board, some airlines are a little more flexible.
 These include United, Delta, and Southwest to name a few.

 Furthermore, you’ll need to have official documentation on you at all times, proving your animal is an ESA and not simply a beloved pet.
 You can get this documentation from your doctor- but more on this below.